What is Poisson’s Ratio: Poisson’s Ratio Formula

 What is strain?

-We all know that we apply load on a body, it either expands or contracts.
+We all know that when we apply load on a body, it either expands or contracts.
 The ratio of the amount of change to the original size is called strain.
 For example, if the length of a body is “L” and because of load it elongated by “ΔL”, the strain is (ΔL/L)

 Strain = (ΔL/L)